 Enrollment: Limited: Advance sign-up required

-Attendance: Participants welcome at individual sessions
+Attendance: Participants must attend all sessions